 What Are Shin Splints

-Looking to understand what are shin splints?
+What is considered as shin splints injury can be confusing, because shin splints can generally refer to any running related pain in the lower leg.
 The injury is medically known as Medial Tibial Stress Syndrome (MTSS).
 Shin splints commonly occur when an athlete overloads the muscles and tendons around the shin bone, creating excess stress to the lower leg.
 The term shin splints refers to pain along or just behind the shin bone (tibia).
 Tibia is a large bone in the front of your lower leg.

 Shin splints may also refer to a more generalized group of overuse injuries of the lower leg below the knees, but it is typically separated into two different groups which are anterior shin splints (front of the leg) and posterior shin splints (inside of the leg).

-Shin splints can occur to athletes of all skill levels, but are more common among less experienced athletes.
-Shin splints occurring more among less experienced athletes may relate to their bodies not being adapted to the stress and impacts occurring from athletics activities.
-Additional reasons for lower leg injuries may be related to improper biomechanics in running.
+There are several causes for shin splints depending on the background of an athlete.
+The injury can occur to runners of all skill levels, but is more common among less experienced athletes.
+Shin splints occurring more with less experienced athletes may relate to their bodies not being adapted to the stress and impacts occurring from athletics activities.
+Additional reasons for lower leg injuries may be related to improper bio-mechanics in running.

 Even professional athletes are prone to getting shin splints.
 Since it is an overuse injury – training too hard or increasing the intensity of training too fast may give shin splints to athletes of any skill level.
-It’s all about how much force and trauma your body can take before it gets too much.
-High level athletes often have the tendency to overtrain and not recognize when they are actually doing too much.
-Pain is generally a warning signal your body is giving that something is not right.
-As such it shouldn’t be ignored.
+It relates to how much force and trauma your body can take before it gets too much.
+High level athletes often have the tendency to overtrain and not recognize when they are actually doing harm.
+Pain is generally a warning signal your body is giving that something is not right and in most cases it should not be ignored.

 As mentioned above shin splints often refer to a more generalized group of overuse injuries of the lower leg.
 Therefore the definitions of what are shin splints differ, and its causes may also vary according to the source.
-It is most often referred as the Medial Tibial Stress Syndrome which is the degeneration or irritation of the shin bone and its connecting muscles and tendons.
+It is most often referred as Tibial Stress Syndrome which is the degeneration or irritation of the shin bone and its connecting muscles and tendons.
+The two primary forms of shin splints are anterior and posterior shin splints.

-However shin splints may also refer to a compartment syndrome, which can be an extremely dangerous when its acute.
+Shin splints may also be mixed with stress fracture of the tibia.
+I some cases it also related to compartment syndrome, which can be an extremely dangerous condition when it is acute.
 Compartment syndrome may cause permanent damage to the muscles or even cause an infection that is lethal.
 It may be a far more unlikely as an injury, but it always important to make sure your doctor is aware of all the possibilities in shin pain and have the problem diagnosed by a health care professional.

-In the past the cause shin splints were thought to be soft tissue damage of the tendons and muscles connecting to the shin bone.
+In the past the cause shin splints were commonly thought to be soft tissue damage of the tendons and muscles connecting to the shin bone.
 However it has been speculated through anatomic studies that a more likely cause may be trauma to the actual shin bone.
-Whatever the exact causes are – they all refer to too trauma from impact activites such as running.
+Whatever the exact causes are – they all refer to too much stress from impact related activities such as running.

 Anatomy of the lower leg

-The tibilalis anteriror works as a dorsiflexor of the ankle, pulling the toes closer to the knee.
-The posteriror tibilias works as a stabilizer of the ankle and pushes the ankle away from the knee.
-For the proper treatment of shin splints it is important to differentiate which from of shin splints you suffer from.
+The tibialis anterior works as a dorsiflexor of the ankle, pulling the toes closer to the knee.
+The posterior tibialis works as a stabilizer of the ankle whivh pushes the ankle away from the knee.
+For the proper treatment of shin splints it is important to differentiate which from of shin splints one suffers from.

-If you experience pain lifting your toes towards the knee, you are likely to suffer from anterior shin splints, and if you experience pain inside the leg you are likely suffer from the more common posterior shin splints.
+If you experience pain lifting your toes towards the knee, you are likely to suffer from the more common anterior shin splints, and if you experience pain inside the leg you are likely to have posterior shin splints.
 Shin splints is a painful stress reaction to the tibial bone and because of that it may create inflammation to the membrane covering the bone.

 How to prevent shin splints?